rtruxal/pycogserv/README.md

 =====

 2016-11-15: Added support & checking-mechanism for web-search query parameters
+2016-11-18: Added separate modules for Universal constants and validators.

 Massive swaths of this v5 API interface were graciously stolen from py-bing-search which you can find here: https://github.com/tristantao/py-bing-search